rails/webpacker/README.md

 (or run `bundle exec rails webpacker:install:angular` on a Rails app already setup with Webpacker).

-The installer will add TypeScript and Angular core libraries using Yarn plus any changes to the configuration files.
-An example component is written in TypeScript will also be added to your project in `app/javascript` so that you can experiment with Angular right away.
+The installer will add the TypeScript and Angular core libraries using Yarn alongside a few changes to the configuration files.
+An example component written in TypeScript will also be added to your project in `app/javascript` so that you can experiment with Angular right away.

-By default Angular uses a JIT compiler for development environment, this compiler is not compatible with restrictive CSP (Content Security Policy) environments like Rails 5.2+.
+By default, Angular uses a JIT compiler for development environment.
+This compiler is not compatible with restrictive CSP (Content Security Policy) environments like Rails 5.2+.
 You can use Angular AOT compiler in development with the [@ngtools/webpack](https://www.npmjs.com/package/@ngtools/webpack#usage) plugin.

-Alternatively if you're using Rails 5.2+ you can enable `unsafe-eval` rule for development environment, this can be done in the `config/initializers/content_security_policy.rb` with the following configuration:
+Alternatively if you're using Rails 5.2+ you can enable `unsafe-eval` rule for your development environment.
+This can be done in the `config/initializers/content_security_policy.rb` with the following code:

 ```ruby
   if Rails.env.development?